|

 kernels to the appropriate permanent archive facility,

-assuring ready availability of this data for future users.
+assuring ready availability of these data for future users.

 Ideally this archive is open to the international community of scientists

 and engineers.
-User-produced kernels may also be similarly archived.
+User-produced kernels may also be similarly archived, subject to passing a peer review.

-Data System is the archive site, and this archive is open to all.
+Data System is the archive site—this archive is open to all.

-SPICE is frequently used for mission design and for planning
+While science data analysis was the original focus, SPICE is now frequently used for mission engineering and for planning science

 observations.
-In these cases the observer could be a "predict"
+In these cases the observer could be an in-the-future "predict"

 spacecraft ephemeris produced by a mission design organization,